ncbi/cxx-toolkit/pages/ch_conn.md

 Service mapping API
 -------------------

-The API defined in [connect/ncbi\_service.h](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/include/connect/ncbi_service.h) is designed to map the required service name into the server address.
-Internally, the mapping is done either directly or indirectly by means of the [load-balancing daemon](ch_app.html#ch_app.Load_Balancing_Servi) and starting from SC-17 by means of [LBOS](https://confluence.ncbi.nlm.nih.gov/display/CT/Introduction+to+LBOS+in+Connect+library), running at the NCBI site.
-For the client, the mapping is seen as reading from an iterator created by a call to ***SERV\_Open()***, similar to the following fragment (for more examples, please refer to the test program [test\_ncbi\_disp.c](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/src/connect/test/test_ncbi_disp.c)):
+The API defined in [connect/ncbi\_service.h](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/include/connect/ncbi_service.h) is designed to map the required service name to the server address.
+Internally, a number of mappers are available to perform the mapping.
+For more details, see the section on [local specification of the LBSM table](ch_conn.Local_specification_).

+Service name mappings can be iterated by calling ***SERV\_Open()***, similar to the following fragment (for more examples, please refer to the test program [test\_ncbi\_disp.c](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/src/connect/test/test_ncbi_disp.c)):

     #include <connect/ncbi_service.h>
     SERV_ITER iter = SERV_Open("my_service", fSERV_Any, SERV_ANYHOST, 0);